BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 Small HVAC companies keep it simple.
 They deal less in indirect tank heaters.

-For reference, an indirect tank water heater heats the water using heat from the home’s furnace, employing a heat exchanger.
+An indirect tank water heater heats the water using heat from the home’s furnace, employing a heat exchanger.
 Sounds complicated.
-Maybe not a great fit for a 3-person business.
+Not the best fit for a 3-person business.

 That’s a real actionable takeaway for a company like Trane Technologies, which manufactures water heaters.
 Marketing, customer service, product lineup, and more can be adjusted accordingly.
-Trane can focus their marketing copy accordingly in their leading "sales channel" (how they sell things) for a given type of water heater.
+Trane can focus their marketing copy in their leading "sales channel" (how they sell things) for a given type of water heater.

 To break it down again:<br/>
 > 1. Small companies buy tank water heaters over other kinds of water heaters<br/>
 > 2. Small companies buy tank water heaters through retail chain X (e.g. Lowes)<br/>
 > 3. In what they sell through Lowes, Trane may want to beef up on tank water heater product lineups that work well for small mom-and-pop HVAC shops<br/>
 > 4. Trane may want to slim down their non-tank offerings through Lowes.
-For example, fewer types of indirect tank heaters. *Focus on the tanks.*<br/>
+For example, fewer types of indirect tank heaters. __*Focus on the tanks.*__<br/>

 Parenthetical remark: saw this Trane van in Illinois this past winter.
 Had to take a photo!